Uzbekistan’s president Shavkat Mirziyoyev wins re-election with over 90% of vote

-Uzbekistan’s President Shavkat Mirziyoyev was returned to serve a second term in office on October 24, winning 90% of the vote according to preliminary results for what was a largely uncontested race.
+Uzbekistan’s President Shavkat Mirziyoyev was returned to serve a second term in office on October 24.
+Preliminary results showed him winning 90% of the vote in what was a largely uncontested race.
+However, later official results gave the incumbent slightly over 80%.

 Since succeeding Islam Karimov five years ago, Mirziyoyev has been hailed for opening up the Central Asian country, winding down the repressive regime of his predecessor and launching a radical and extensive reform programme.
 Voters interviewed by bne IntelliNews in Tashkent were unanimous in their support for the incumbent.
 They said their lives had improved noticeably during his first term.